awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

 1. Alternatively, in the navigation pane, choose **EC2 Dashboard**\.
 Any resources with an associated event are displayed under **Scheduled Events**\.
 ![\[Viewing events using the dashboard.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/dashboard-scheduled-events.png)

-1. Note that some events are also shown for affected resources\.
+1. Some events are also shown for affected resources\.
 For example, in the navigation pane, choose **Instances** and select an instance\.
 If the instance has an associated instance stop or instance retirement event, it is displayed in the lower pane\.
 ![\[Viewing events in the instance details.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/event-instance-retirement.png)

 **To view scheduled events for your instances using the AWS CLI**